Michael Owen: 1996–2000: Breakthrough and prolific goal-scoring

-2000–2004
+2000–2002: Ballon d'Or and treble

 Owen helped Liverpool to a treble in 2000–01, as the team won the League Cup, FA Cup and UEFA Cup to end a six-year trophy drought.
-Owen was the recipient of the European Player of the Year award in recognition of his performances that season.
-He became the first English winner of the European Footballer of the Year award since Kevin Keegan was given the honour in 1979.
-Owen scored both Liverpool goals late in the 2001 FA Cup Final to turn around what had appeared to be a certain defeat for Liverpool at the hands of Arsenal.
+Owen was thus the recipient of the Ballon d'Or in recognition of his performances that season.
+He became the most recent English winner of the European Footballer of the Year award, and the first Englishman to win the award since Kevin Keegan in 1979.
+Owen scored both of Liverpool's goals in their triumph over Arsenal in the 2001 FA Cup Final as they came back from 1–0 down to win 2–1.

 Liverpool and Owen challenged for the league championship during the 2001–02 season.
 The team eventually finished runners-up to Arsenal, with Owen playing a key part in the campaign.
 On 29 December 2001, Owen scored his 100th goal for Liverpool during the season against West Ham United.
 He also led them to success in the Charity Shield and the UEFA Super Cup during the start of the season in 2001.
 Liverpool thus became the first English team to win five trophies in one calendar year.
 Owen signed a four-year contract worth £70,000-a-week with Liverpool during the season, making him one of the highest earners in the English Premiership.
 Real Madrid president Florentino Pérez started as early as in March 2002 to pursue Owen.
 Pérez declared his intentions to make Owen the next Galáctico, stating that "the best players must play for Real Madrid".
 Liverpool manager Gérard Houllier laughed off any apparent interest, saying, "They might be able to afford Ronaldo but they cannot afford Michael Owen.
 For that kind of money they could only buy his left foot but he is not going anywhere.
 Michael is Liverpool through and through and he is staying with me."